Getting Started

 • An MPI distribution (recommended OpenMPI): This library handles the distributed memory aspects and allows the code to run in parallel on large computing systems.

 • HDF5: This library provides a file format (hdf5) that is widely used for scientific data.
 It is designed to be scalable, and optimizes IO on distributed systems.
 There is a nice little tool called HDF View that provides a GUI to look into the meta data in the file.
+A command line tool, h5dump, can give more information.
+Data produced with HDF5 can also be viewed in VisIt/ParaVeiw.

 • H5HUT: this is a wrapper around HDF5 that provides a high level API to make using HDF5 easier with block and Lagrangian data.